Samuel-Ricardo/GPT-Chat_Service/README.md

 </p>

 <p>
-This API is a Hybrid and support a REST connection, but i recomend to use streams for a incremental experience.
+This API is a Hybrid and support a REST connection, but i recomend to use gRPC for a better experience.
 </p>

 API Examples: ./api/chat.http